Bitcoin Myths · #6 of 20

 Getting your first sats

 Buying Bitcoin is simpler than most people expect.
-The core process looks like this:
+The core process looks like this.

-1. Choose a regulated exchange.
+- Choose a regulated exchange.
 Several platforms are built specifically for long-term Bitcoin ownership.
 River is one Bitcoin-only option with strong security and a clean interface.
 Link your bank account or debit card and you can be buying sats in minutes.
 (AllRoadsBitcoin.com may earn a small commission at no cost to you.)

-3. Enter any dollar amount. $5, $25, $500.
-Whatever you are ready for.
+- Enter any dollar amount. $5, $25, $500.
+Whatever you’re ready for.
 You receive the equivalent in satoshis.

-A note on where to keep your sats
+Where to keep your sats

 Prefer a visual?